Sobriety and Weight Loss – Can Sobriety Help You Lose Weight?

 The Relationship Between Alcohol and Weight

-When your body uses all its energy to metabolize acetate, the fat and sugar end up getting stored in the body.
-Additionally, alcohol lowers your testosterone levels which also slows your body’s ability to burn fat.
+When your body uses all its energy to metabolize acetate, the fat and sugar get stored in the body.
+Additionally, alcohol lowers your testosterone levels and slows your body’s ability to burn fat.

-All things remaining equal, if you quit drinking alcohol and change nothing else about your daily life and routine, you will eventually lose weight because you are consuming fewer calories.
+All things remaining equal, if you quit drinking alcohol and change nothing else about your daily life and routine, you will eventually lose weight because you consume fewer calories.

-For example, one small 330 ml bottle of beer with 5% alcohol has 182 calories, which is the equivalent of about half of a cheeseburger.
-One pint of cider, which is 2.6 units of alcohol, has 216 calories.
+For example, one small 330 ml bottle of beer with 5% alcohol has 182 calories, equivalent to about half of a cheeseburger.
+One pint of cider is 2.6 units of alcohol and has 216 calories.

-If you’re curious about the caloric and unit breakdown of your current alcohol consumption, Drinkaware has an incredible tool.
-It’s where I got the numbers above.
-It’s fun to play with and incredibly eye-opening.
+If you’re curious about the caloric and unit breakdown of your current alcohol consumption, Drinkaware has an incredible tool that is fun to use and incredibly eye-opening.

-If you are consuming anything over two drinks in a single evening, you’re entering into some significant caloric territory.
-Naturally, if you drop those extra 1,000+ calories every week, sobriety will lead to some weight loss.
+Naturally, if you drop those extra 1,000+ calories weekly, sobriety will lead to some weight loss.